akiva123/NBA_Game_Winner_Prediction/README.md

 ---

 ## Future Work
-I plan on incorporating backup players into the model by using weighted averages, giving starters higher weight.
+- I plan on incorporating backup players into the model by using weighted averages, giving starters higher weight.
+- Additionally, I will determine whether a neural network will improve performance.